Pheoxy/linux_install/archlinux_install.md

 Kernel driver in use: vfio-pci
 ```

+Now we need the `pcie_acs_override=downstream` added to the kernel

 ### Software

-Now we need to install the software that sets up out Guest OS:
+Now we need to install the software that sets up out Guest OS and optional depencies to get rid of some annoying error logs:

-`sudo pacman -Sy qemu libvirt virt-manager`
+`sudo pacman -Sy qemu libvirt virt-manager dmidecode dnsmasq firewalld`

 `yaourt ovmf-git`